Digital Accessibility at Princeton

 What we do

-The Digital Accessibility program helps ensure that the University's information communication technologies and the information they provide are accessible to people with disabilities.
+The Digital Accessibility Program helps ensure that the University's IT and the information it provides are accessible to people with disabilities.

 Our goal is to make digital accessibility a shared responsibility and common practice, so all can thrive.